LabKey/gradlePlugin/README.md

 - Remove `setup` task from `ServerDeploy` plugin.
 - Update `DeployDistribution` and `StageDistribution` for configuration cache compatibility
 - Some updates for `ModuleDistribution` for better configuration cache compatibility
-- Update `ProeprtiesUtils` to remove code for supporting `labkey.xml`
+- Update `PropertiesUtils` to remove code for supporting `labkey.xml`

 ### 6.3.0
 *Released*: 3 July 2025